-The clock input should be treated as an analog signal when aperture jitter may affect the dynamic range of the AD9609.
+The clock input should be treated as an analog signal in cases in which aperture jitter may affect the dynamic range of the AD9629.
 To avoid modulating the clock signal with digital noise, keep power supplies for clock drivers separate from the ADC output driver supplies.
 Low jitter, crystal-controlled oscillators make the best clock sources.
 If the clock is generated from another type of source (by gating, dividing, or another method), it should be retimed by the original clock at the last step.

-For more information, see the AN-501 Application Note and the AN-756 Application Note.
+For more information, see the AN-501 Application Note and the AN-756 Application Note available on www.analog.com.